Create and manage purchase credit notes

 You can easily view which purchase invoices have been allocated to your purchase credit notes.

 - 1. Locate and open the credit note from the activity section on the contact record or, from the Purchases tab.

-- 2. Click the Amount Paid value.
+- 2. Click the link beneath the Amount Paid value.

 The Payments and Allocations option appears.